Higher Vector Bundles: Revisiting the Dold-Kan correspondence

-Another more concise inverse to $N$ has been popularized in the literature, though it has no clear geometric interpretation.
+A more concise inverse to $N$ has been popularized in the literature.
 We will discuss it in Remark \ref{rmk:dk-literature}.
-Now we present a new formula that somehow interpolates between these two, for it is concise and still keeps a geometric flavor.
-This new approach is the one that allows us to develop the relative version.
+We now present new formulas that are alternative to those and that catch the geometry of horn-fillings.
+They play a key role in developing the relative version.
 The idea is to reconstruct $\Delta[n]$ out of its sub-simplices $\alpha$ containing 0 via a sequence of horn-fillings:

 Given $(Y,\partial)\in Ch_{\geq0}(Ab)$, we define the {\bf $n$-simplex abelian group} by $DK(Y)_n$ by

 where the sum is over the injective maps preserving 0.
 We write $\pi_\beta:DK(Y)_n\to Y_l$ for the projection indexed by $[l]\xto\beta[n]$, and we write $(y,\alpha)$ for the homogeneous element set by $[k]\xto\alpha[n]$ and $y\in Y_k$.
 Given $[m]\xto\theta[n]$, define $[m+1]\xto{\theta'}[n+1]$ by $\theta'(0)=0$ and $\theta'(i+1)=\theta(i)+1$.